 You'll also need a vacuum chamber.
 I looked into getting an actual vacuum bell, which is basically a large inverted blown glass bowl.
 They sell for several hundred dollars, so I passed.
-I went to my local Wal-Mart and picked up a set of three food vacuum containers for about $25.
+I went to my local Wal-Mart and picked up a set of three food vacuum containers for less than $25.
 They sell them as an accessory to the home food vacuum packing sets.
 It comes with the all-important "Universal Accessory Sealer" vacuum cap.
 This set does not include the vacuum itself, and that is good because the food vacuum pumps don't have enough suction.

 When you're serious, you order the Silicone rubber by the gallon.
-I use the Smooth-On, Mold Max series of silicone rubber for most of my projects.
+I use the Smooth-On Mold Max series of silicone rubber for most of my projects.
 I've also had good luck with the Smooth-On OOMOO rubber as well.